imdhanush19/ANDROID_HOMIFI/README.md

 The email notification contains essential information such as the service provider's details, booked date and time, and any additional instructions or terms.

-Use the below youtube video link to make integrate your flutter project with Firebase. https://youtu.be/QylDiWmhVH8?si=YB2TDB6-Ibzyp8yT
+Use this youtube video link to make integrate your flutter project with Firebase. https://youtu.be/QylDiWmhVH8?si=YB2TDB6-Ibzyp8yT

 OUTPUT I MEAN THE IMAGES OF THE DEVELOPMENT APP UI IS GIVEN IN OUTPUTIMAGE FOLDER REFER IT